senseyeio/spaniel/README.md

 ## Basics

 Spaniel operates on lists of timespans, where a timespan is represented as the interval between a start and end time.
-It has a built-in minimal timespan representation for convenience, or you can use your own type, so long as it implements the timespan.T interface.
+It has a built-in minimal timespan representation for convenience, or you can use your own type, so long as it implements the timespan.Span interface.

 To import spaniel and create a new list of timespans: